21jake/crypto-csv-cli/README.md

    <br>

-   The benefits for the tradeoff are quite considerable: The code is more composed and free from duplicative logic, and somewhat more readable and maintainable.
+   The benefits for the tradeoff are quite considerable: The code is composed and free from duplicative logic, and somewhat more readable and maintainable.